Busta Rhymes: Legal issues

-In December 1998, Rhymes was arrested and charged with possession of an unregistered gun after being pulled over during a routine traffic stop in New York City.
-In October 6, 2000, he received five years probation after pleading guilty earlier in the year.
+In December 1998, Rhymes was arrested and charged with possession of an unregistered gun after being pulled over during a routine traffic-stop in New York City.
+On October 6, 2000, he received five years' probation after pleading guilty earlier in the year.

 On August 20, 2006, Rhymes was arrested and arraigned for charges of third-degree assault after attacking a man who reportedly spat on his car in New York City on August 12 after the AmsterJam Music Festival on Randall's Island.

 On October 24, 2006, Rhymes appeared at Manhattan Criminal Court as the district attorney's office attempted to amend previous charges against him to include weapons possession for a machete found in his car.
 The judge refused to add the charge and adjourned the case.

 On February 20, 2007, Rhymes refused a plea deal offered by the prosecutor's office for the assault of his former driver, Edward Hatchett.
-The deal would have entailed six months in jail and pleading guilty to two assaults, the attack on Hatchett, and the attack on the former fan.
-The dispute with Hatchett is believed to have originated over back pay Hatchett felt he was owed.
+The deal would have entailed his being in jail for six months and pleading guilty to two assaults, the attack on Hatchett, and the attack on the former fan.
+The dispute with Hatchett is believed to have originated over back-pay Hatchett felt he was owed.
 Manhattan Criminal Court Judge Becki Rowe offered Busta another option, pleading guilty to third-degree assault.
 The conditions of the proposed sentence would include five days of community service, two weeks of youth lectures and six months of anger management classes, as well as three years of probation.

 On May 3, 2007, Rhymes was arrested in Manhattan for driving without a license and for driving while impaired.
 On March 18, 2008, a judge in New York City sentenced Rhymes to three years of probation, 10 days community service, $1250 in fines (plus court costs), and to enroll in a drunken driving program.

 On September 25, 2008, Rhymes was temporarily refused entry to the UK due to "unresolved convictions".

-On October 14, 2009, a Brooklyn judge ordered Rhymes to pay a concert goer $75,000 in compensation for an assault which occurred in 2003.
+On January 10, 2025, Rhymes was involved in assaulting one of his assistants, Dashiel Gables, after an argument due to a food delivery dispute near the corner of Jay and Front streets in Brooklyn's Dumbo neighborhood.
+The victim suffered injuries to his face with visible swelling.
+Rhymes turned himself in to the police.
+He was arrested and charged with third degree assault and had been issued a desk appearance ticket, which requires him to make an appearance in criminal court for an arraignment.
+The investigation is still ongoing.